 What type(s) of daily health and screening practices will you implement?
 Will the screening be done before employee gets to work or on site?
 Who will be responsible for performing them, and how will those individuals be trained?
-We will utilize O.C.F.S form#6040 for employees and children 45 a one time heath screening.
-Ottestation.
-Stat will be recognized to complete a daily health guestion naire which will include temperature, symptoms, and exposure to COVID, Temperature clucks will be taken throughout day.
+We will utilize O.C.F.S form#6040 for employee's and children as a one time heath screening affection.
+Staff will be recquired to complete a daily health questionnaire which will include temperature, symptoms, and exposure to COVID.
+Temperature clucks will be taken throughout day.
 These logs will be kept in main other.
-Sik Manager will wear proper PPE during Kreperature clucks.
+Sik Hanajer will wear proper ppe during known that clucks.
 School will purchase PPE.